Mendam Berahi: Description

+Story according to Hikayat Hang Tuah

-In the Hikayat Hang Tuah, it is said that the ship was made for the purpose of the king of Malacca, to propose to the princess of Majapahit, named Raden Galuh Cendera Kirana, who was described as having a face as beautiful as a shining full moon and a body as pure as gold.
+In the Hikayat Hang Tuah, it is said that the ship was made for the purpose of the king of Malacca, to propose to the princess of Majapahit, named Raden Galuh Cendera Kirana (or Raden Mas Ayu in other version), who was described as having a face as beautiful as a shining full moon and a body as pure as gold.
 Construction of this ship took 30–40 days.
-To speed up the work, the Bendahara (treasurer) of Malacca divided it into several groups: Hang Tuah worked on the bow, the shipbuilders were appointed to work on the ship's midsection, and the Bendahara worked on the ship's stern.
+To speed up the work, the Bendahara (Vizier) of Malacca divided it into several groups: Hang Tuah worked on the bow, the shipbuilders were appointed to work on the ship's midsection, and the Bendahara worked on the ship's stern.
 The ornate pattern was designed by Hang Tuah, and for the space between the mainmast and mizzenmast designed by the Bendahara, from the bow to the mainmast was also designed by Hang Tuah, while Hang Jebat, Hang Lekir, Hang Lekiu, and all the royal singers and slaves do the carving.
 Hang Tuah was the one who proposed the name "Mendam Berahi" (Malay for Secret Desire) to be given to the ship.

 After construction was completed, Mendam Berahi sailed to Majapahit to bring letters and gifts to the Betara (king) of Majapahit to convey the wishes of the king of Malacca.
 Mendam Berahi departure began with firing bedil as a salute.
 When they arrived in Majapahit, the fleet of Malaccan envoys signaled their arrival by firing bedil, which frightened the fishermen.
 Patih Karma Wijaya and Hang Tuah informed that there were seven Malaccan ships coming, and their intention is to propose to the daughter of the king of Majapahit.
 Several trials and tests were given to the Malay group to test their quality, and in the end Hang Tuah was given the title of admiral (Malay: Laksamana, Javanese: Penggawa Agung) by the Betara of Majapahit.
 After the business in Majapahit was over, Mendam Berahi sailed to Tuban for 7 days, and to Jayakarta for 3 days and 3 nights.
 Patih Karma Wijaya stayed in Jayakarta for 7 days waiting for the other ships.
 After all the ships were assembled they set sail and arrived in Palembang in a few days.
 Patih Karma Wijaya and Hang Tuah stopped waiting for the other ships.
 After all the ships have arrived, they set sail for Malacca.